 I’m in pain all the time, he writes, and I’m scared of both never getting better and getting better and going back out there.

 I’ll be right beside you when you step back on the pitch, is the answer he receives.
-Mario blinks the tears forming suddenly away rapidly.
+Mario blinks the tears forming at his lashes away rapidly.

 They fall into an easy sort of dating life for the next months.
 Mario’s keeping away from any and all social media, any events, anything besides recovery and spending days at home with Marco.